Table of Contents

 35.1.
 Union Visitation.
 Representatives of SAG-AFTRA shall be admitted to the Employer’s premises for the purpose of administering and monitoring compliance with this Agreement.
 The representative shall notify management prior to their arrival and shall not interrupt the normal operations of the Station.
 There will be no interference with an employee’s work assignment.
 Upon request, the Employer will provide a meeting location for the Union representatives and members to meet.

-- A. Within thirty (30) calendar days from the effective date of this Agreement, the Union shall provide the Office of Labor Relations a list of staff representatives and stewards.
+- Within thirty (30) calendar days from the effective date of this Agreement, the Union shall provide the Office of Labor Relations a list of staff representatives and stewards.
 The Union shall provide written notice to the Employer of any changes within thirty (30) calendar days of the change.

 35.2.
 Union Stewards.
 The union may designate employees who shall be recognized by the Employer as SAG-AFTRA’s employee representatives.
 A shop steward may act as the advocate for a bargaining unit employee in proceedings under the Station’s grievance procedure.